DevToolLab

 URL-Safe Base64

-Standard: SGVsbG8gV29ybGQ=
+Standard: SGVsbG8+V29ybGQ/

-URL-Safe: SGVsbG8gV29ybGQ
+URL-Safe: SGVsbG8-V29ybGQ_

-Base64 is NOT Encryption
+The Golden Rule: Base64 is NOT Encryption

 JavaScript

-• ✅ URL-safe representation of binary data
+• ✅ URL-safe representation of binary IDs

 • ❌ Security through obscurity